 Visit the Real Alcázar

 The Real-Alcazar is a UNESCO-listed world heritage site.
 The complex is still in use by the Spanish royal family today and used as their chambers, state rooms and halls.
 For a small fee you can visit the rooms inside.
 Can I get my NIE Number at the Real-Alcarza?
+Although there is a small fee to pay you do not need a nie number to visit the Real-Alcazar.

 Most of the complex is deced out in the Mudéjar style and was developed by Pedro the Cruel sometime during the 14th-century.
 You will find amazing views of the grounds from the elevated Grutesco Gallery.